timoteipalade/StateAnimator/README.md

 ![asset](https://user-images.githubusercontent.com/17644241/29022279-e8406798-7b68-11e7-8511-5f38ef99b2a7.gif)

 ## Purpose
-An example to demonstrate that complex animations can be expressed and composed unsing a simpler API, in Swift.
-Note: Explain the problem that it solves.
+More complex animations between the states of a component, like a button, can be cumbersome to create in Swift.
+The code is usually spread around multiple animation blocks.
+This is an attempt to modularize the code, and make writing complex animations simpler.
+Note: It still needs some work to hide some of the complexity.

 ## How does it work?

 ### Some Definitions

-A __Component__ is UIView that contains subviews. (i.e Button)
+A __Component__ is a View that contains subviews. (i.e Button)

 A __Subcomponent__ is subview of the __Component__. (i.e Label of a Button)